ShaswatRajput/Flashcard-MakerDeploy/README.md

-This is an app that lets the user create flashcards.
+This is ReactJs app that lets the user create flashcards.
 The user first lands on the creation page where they can add a flashcard group.
 After that, they can add as many flashcards as they want.
 Then, the entire data is verified, and a group of flashcards is generated.

 All this data is stored in the localStorage and hence remains there even if the page is reloaded.